 Public access is available to the majority of the Kula FR and Papa‘anui.
 Polipoli Access Road (also known as Waipoli Access Road) crosses through private land and provides legal public access through the majority of Kula FR, ending at Kanahau Gate (also known as Yellow Gate).
 Only street legal 4×4 vehicles are allowed past the FR entrance gate.

-Nā Ala Hele, the State of Hawai‘i trail and access program (HawaiiTrails.org) has twelve interconnecting trails that provide additional public access in and around Kula FR and Papa‘anui: Boundary Trail, Redwood Trail, Plum Trail, Tie Trail, Haleakalā Ridge Trail, Skyline Trail, Waiakoa Loop Trail, Upper Waiohuli/Waiakoa Trail, Lower Waiohuli Trail, Māmane Trail, and Polipoli Trail.
-Additional information can be found at the Nā Ala Hele website.
+Nā Ala Hele, the State of Hawai‘i trail and access program, has twelve interconnecting trails that provide additional public access in and around Kula FR and Papa‘anui: Boundary Trail, Redwood Trail, Plum Trail, Tie Trail, Haleakalā Ridge Trail, Skyline Trail, Waiakoa Loop Trail, Upper Waiohuli/Waiakoa Trail, Lower Waiohuli Trail, Māmane Trail, and Polipoli Trail.
+Additional information can be found on our Nā Ala Hele pages.